 We are a women's health specialty pharmaceutical company focused on the development and commercialization of new prescription contraceptive products.
 Our product candidates are designed to provide women with contraceptive options that offer greater convenience and facilitate compliance.
 We have developed a proprietary transdermal patch technology, called Skinfusion®, which is designed to provide advantages over currently available patches and is intended to optimize patch adherence and stability and patient comfort.
 Our lead product candidate, Twirla®, also known as AG200-15, is a once-weekly prescription contraceptive patch currently in Phase 3 clinical development.
-The U.S. hormonal contraceptive market, with total market sales of \$5.3 billion in 2014, represents the greatest opportunity for Twirla.
+The U.S. hormonal contraceptive market, with total market sales of approximately \$5.6 billion in 2015, represents the greatest opportunity for Twirla.
 Over half of those sales were generated by branded products.
-Currently, there is only one other contraceptive patch available in the United States which is available in branded and generic versions, and we believe it has limitations due to its dose and physical characteristics.
+Currently, there is only one other contraceptive patch available in the United States and we believe it has limitations due to its dose and physical characteristics.
 Twirla is designed to address these limitations.
 We believe there is an unmet market need for a low-dose contraceptive patch, which is designed to increase patient convenience and compliance in a non-invasive fashion.